bcd-kushal/beautifish.py/README.md

 ## :sparkles: Features

-- **Console Data Decoration:** Beautify your console output by using decorators to highlight, format and structure data.
+- **Console data decoration:** Beautify your console output by using decorators to highlight, format and structure data.
-- **Pre-defined Templates:** A collection of important templates to get started with, to put aside the worry of its UI.
+- **Pre-defined templates:** A collection of important templates to get started with, to put aside the worry of its UI.
-- **Supported Icons Library:** A collection of icons to use in your console scripts or outputs.
+- **Supported icons library:** A collection of icons to use in your console scripts or outputs.

 A complete documentation will be out soon for the same.